|Date application is received||Effective date of coverage||Due date for your initial premium payment

 - Loss of coverage as a dependent due to age

-- Loss of coverage due to end of marriage or domestic partnership*
+- Loss of coverage due to end of marriage or state registered domestic partnership*

 - Involuntary loss of Medicaid or CHIP coverage